-A 25% reduction in city-controlled fines (Account 101.4410) and court costs (Account 101.4415) would result in an estimated \$76,000 fiscal impact for year 1.
-A 50% reduction in fines and court costs would equate to a \$152,000 reduction in revenue in year 2 and in year 3 the estimated fiscal impact would be a \$228,000 revenue reduction.
+A 25% reduction in city-controlled fines (Account 101.4410) and court costs (Account 101.4415) would result in an estimated \$76,000 fiscal impact for a year.
 One mill in the property tax rate generates roughly \$90,000 in annual revenue.
 The fiscal impact estimates are estimated high.
 It's difficult to parse out how much of the fines and court cost revenues are state mandated with the Jayhawk Court Software.
 In addition, traffic related tickets are the only offenses with state mandated minimums.
 Every other fine is imposed by the judge within a prescribed range taking into consideration previous offenses, financial situation of the defendant, and severity prior to setting a fine.
 As such, there is no concrete way to determine what the fiscal impact will be for offenses subject to a fine range.
 Completion Date: December 31, 2023 Responsible Party: City Council, Municipal Judge Submitted By: Claudia McCormack B. Improve Community Assets - through timely maintenance and replacement as well as improving assets to modern standards.
+Objectives:

-Objectives: 1.
-Maintain and Improve Cooper Creek Park, Including Amenities; to Update the Gateway Entrances into the City from Johnson Drive at Ash and Roeland Drive and to Conserve the Park's Natural Environment for the Benefit of Wildlife, Plants, and People Justification:
+1. Maintain and Improve Cooper Creek Park, Including Amenities; to Update the Gateway Entrances into the City from Johnson Drive at Ash and Roeland Drive and to Conserve the Park's Natural Environment for the Benefit of Wildlife, Plants, and People Justification: